Alejogb1/job-board/blog-data/how-can-i-await-an-async-function-in-a-spawned-rust-tokio-thread.md

 id: "how-can-i-await-an-async-function-in-a-spawned-rust-tokio-thread"
 ---

-Okay, let’s tackle this.
+, let’s tackle this.
 It's a common pitfall, and one I've certainly stumbled over myself a few times, particularly when initially embracing the asynchronous paradigm in Rust with tokio.
 The issue isn't with the concept itself, but rather how futures, and especially `async` functions, interact with the threading model.
 Let's break it down.

 Essentially, when you spawn a thread using `tokio::spawn`, you’re creating a new execution context that *doesn't* inherently understand the asynchronous runtime within which your main program is running.
 An `async` function, at its core, returns a future.
 This future needs to be polled by an executor to actually make progress.
 When you directly call an `async` function within a spawned tokio thread and expect it to magically complete, you're often met with a future that’s simply…waiting.
 It's not being driven by an active tokio runtime.
 The spawned thread doesn’t have its own.